 Story of Incredible Construction: The Konkan Railways

 Konkan Railway is a railway line that runs along the west coast of India, parallel to the Arabian Sea and the Western Ghats.
 This rail route is constructed and operated by Konkan Railway Corporation.
 The railway line extends from Roha in Maharashtra till Thokur in Karnataka thereby covering a length of 741 km.
-During its entire course it passes through several rivers, mountains and the Arabian Sea thereby making the construction of railway track almost impossible.
+During its entire course, it passes through several rivers, mountains, and the Arabian Sea thereby making the construction of railway track almost impossible.
 Once the line was completed it offered some of the spectacular natural scenery during its journey.
-As the railway line is sandwiched between the Arabian Sea on one side and the Western Ghats on another,2000 bridges and 92 tunnels were required to complete this railway track.
-According to sources the amount of input required to construct this line was one of the most difficult tasks undertaken to be completed in 20th century.
+As the railway line is sandwiched between the Arabian Sea on one side and the Western Ghats on another, 2000 bridges and 92 tunnels were required to complete this railway track.
+According to sources the amount of input required to construct this line was one of the most difficult tasks undertaken to be completed in the 20th century.

 Construction of Railway: Dr. E. Sreedharan was made director to construct this line and he was given full power to recruit and work.
-Entire length was divided into 7 parts headed by one chief engineer and they were asked to provide best path to pass railways.
+Entire length was divided into 7 parts headed by one chief engineer and they were asked to provide the best path to pass railways.
 Satellite images were taken and long surveys were done by enthusiastic engineers to finalize the route.
 Next was land acquisition and the team contacted local panchayats and leaders.
-Compensation amount was offered depending upon the type of soil and trees and it was promised that they will get job in railways on its completion.
+Compensation amount was offered depending upon the type of soil and trees and it was promised that they will get a job in railways on its completion.
 For construction companies like L&T and AFCONS were given contracts and large Tunnel Boring Machines (TBM) were imported from Sweden.
-30 thousand workers were employed and a time limit of 5 year was set.
-Though the project took 7 years to complete and cost 93 workers their life, but once the line was complete it was an immediate hit.
+30 thousand workers were employed and a time limit of 5 years was set.
+Though the project took 7 years to complete and cost 93 workers their lives, once the line was complete it was an immediate hit.
 It reduced the time of travel between major cities like Mumbai to Goa and Cochin by 10 and 12 hours respectively.